bio-chris/MitoSegNet_Analyser/README.md

 ---

-The MitoSegNet Analyser is intended to be used after successful segmentation with the MitoSegNet but can in theory be applied to any dataset consisting of 8-bit raw images and their masks.
+The MitoSegNet Analyser is intended to be used after successful segmentation with the MitoSegNet but can also be applied to any dataset consisting of 8-bit raw images and their masks.

 ## Running the MitoSegNet Analyser

+Do not close the terminal while running the MitoSegNet Analyser.

 ## Get Measurements